 - Routine chemistry testing: Serum creatinine - Serious adverse medical events and symptoms: Queries for serious adverse events.
-Medical records will be gathered in the case of significant cardiovascular intercurrent medical events, reports of cancer diagnosis, and hospitalizations for infection or for spine, hip or appendicular fractures. - Pregnancy testing: As needed for metformin-treated participants, based on symptoms and menstrual history. - [CBC: for metformin-treated participants, measured locally] - Vitamin B12: for metformin-treated participants
+Medical records will be gathered in the case of significant cardiovascular intercurrent

+- medical events, reports of cancer diagnosis, and hospitalizations for infection or spine, hip or appendicular fractures. - Pregnancy testing: As needed for metformin-treated participants, based on symptoms and menstrual history. - [CBC: for metformin-treated participants, measured locally] - Vitamin B12: for participants taking study metformin